 Lesley Coffin: One of the things the film addresses is the issue of international adoptions which occurred because of this policy, especially Chinese girls.
 When both of you came here to go to school, were you surprised by how many Chinese Americans were here because of that?

-Nanfu Wang: Before we made this film, I remember seeing how many adopted Chinese American had been adopted but didn’t think that closely about the reason.
+Nanfu Wang: Before we made this film, I remember seeing how many adopted Chinese Americans had been adopted but didn’t think that closely about the reason.
 I just assumed there were a lot of children who had been abandoned, but I didn’t know why they would have chosen to go to China to adopt.
 It was when I started making the film and especially after I met Brian that I realized why.

 Lynn Zhang: Yeah, I was aware that a lot of children were adopted from China, but we weren’t told the details about why that happened or the state’s involvement.